uc-cdis/fence/docs/google_architecture.md

 The User Proxy Groups also allows a central location for Google Service Accounts that are given the same access as the user (which are used for the **Temporary Service Account Credentials** and **Signed URL** access method).

+This makes the granting and removal of data access for a given user very simple.
+Just remove their Proxy Group from a Google Bucket Access Group.
+All entities that use to have access to the bucket no longer have access.

 ### Crash Course: Fence Clients

 Fence supports OpenID Connect / Oauth2 flows to allow outside applications to request access to user's data and do things on their behalf.
 Users **must** consent to this before the outside application is given access.